Funding & Prizes

 ASMCF-SSFH Schools’ Liaison and Outreach Fund for French and French History

 About the prize: This prize is jointly funded by the Association for the Study of Modern and Contemporary France and the Society for the Study of French History.
 It aims to support outreach activities that promote the learning of French and the histories and cultures of the French-speaking world.
 Funds from £500-£1500 are available for projects up to 36 months in duration.
-The fund aims to support projects that: Support outreach events in schools or connecting schools with universities Create learning resources that promote the learning of French and/or histories of the French-speaking world Assist teachers in secondary education Promote the learning of marginalised histories, cultures, and societies in the French-speaking world.
+The fund aims to support projects that: Support outreach events in schools or connecting schools with universities Create learning resources that promote the learning of French and/or histories of the French-speaking world Assist teachers in primary, post-primary and further education Promote the learning of marginalised histories, cultures, and societies in the French-speaking world.
+This fund operates on a rolling deadline and accepts submissions at any time.
 For more detailed information about the prize, please see the Terms and Conditions below.

 -